zara12138/inquisitive-backend-technical-test/README.md

 ### Task 5.
 Upload the CSV to AWS S3.

 You should have received the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` from us.
-You will need them in order to upload to a S3 bucket which is managed by Inquisitive.
+You will need them in order to use aws sdk to upload to a S3 bucket which is managed by Inquisitive.
 After you get the credentails, create a file named `.env`, put the following into the file.

 ```
 AWS_ACCESS_KEY_ID=the-id-you-received
 AWS_SECRET_ACCESS_KEY=the-key-you-received
 ```
+The `dovenv` library will load the environment variables from the `.env` into your local environment for aws-sdk to use.

 So now you can write your code in `task5.ts`, upload the exported CSV from the previous task to a S3 bucket we've created for you, the name of the bucket is `inquisitive-backend-developer-tests'`, you should upload the file under a folder with your name.